alexchen4/alexchen4/README.md

-### Hi there 👋
+### Hey, I'm Alex! 👋

-👨‍💻 I am a rising senior at UC Berkeley studying Data Science and Economics.
+👨‍💻 I'm a rising senior at UC Berkeley studying Data Science and Economics.

 📊 I’m interested in working in analytics, but also have interests in product development, operations research, and public health.